 Real Madrid will be out of wipe away the memory of last season's humiliating defeat at Bernabeu Stadium when it hosts Barcelona Sunday in soccer's most passionate regional clasico (TV: Gol TV, live, 3 pm ET).

 When Barcelona played Real Madrid last season at Madrid's Bernabeu Stadium, Barca star Ronaldinho exited to a standing ovation from the

 Madrid fans after scoring two goals in Barca's 3-0 win.
 The humiliation of that defeat and that reaction from the home fans signaled the end of the Galactico era at Real Madrid and helped trigger

 the departure of Real Madrid President Florentino Perez.

 Perez's successor, Ramon Calderon, is confident of

-no one can beat us if we put our minds to it," he told the sports daily Marca.
-"I'm certain that we
+"I've told the players that we have the best squad in the world, that no one can beat us if we put our minds to it," he told the sports daily Marca.
+"I'm certain that we will beat Barca."

 Real Madrid has abandoned its star system for a disciplined approach imposed by Italian Fabio Capello.
 The key will be shutting down Ronaldinho, as Chelsea did in its 1-0 victory over Barcelona on Wednesday in the UEFA Champions League.